kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-vm.md

     --discovery-token-ca-cert-hash sha256:15613ac8af2663996fe19b16c991c6df140eaacba061ead09016b257fd4638ce
 ```

-**if you forget token and sha256 value，you could show in master node using this command**
+**if you forget token and sha256 value, you could show in master node using this command**

 ```python
 // show token